 The University of the District of Columbia’s Cooperative Extension Service maintains a Community Demonstration Plot and brings foreign delegations to visit the community garden.

 The dozens of trees that Casey’s Trees planted several years ago at Newark Street Park are thriving and doing well.
 These include persimmons, red buckeye, maple, river birch, holly, service berry, pine, ornamental plum, and others tree species.
 This year we had an especially good crop of peaches, apples, and cherries.
-We are looking forward to the figs in early Autumn.

 The Newark Street Community Garden Association is grateful to the D.C.
 Department of Parks and Recreation and the Urban Forestry Administration of the D.C.
 Department of Transportation for their much appreciated support.

 We can be reached by e-mail at email@example.com.